 That said, as a van hire and moving company we’ve only ever used Ford Transits to ferry things back and forth.
 Their kerb weight is little more than a minor trade-off when comparing it to their bulletproof reliability.

-And the feeling of general all-round ruggedness too that’s always there to reassure us that we’ll get to wherever we’re going without any mechanical clangers on the way is also something you can’t put a price on.
+And the feeling of general all-around ruggedness too that’s always there to reassure us that we’ll get to wherever we’re going without any mechanical clangers on the way is also something you can’t put a price on.

-Still, with all things considered, the weight specifications of a Transit Luton van is pretty dire for a company who’s been around for like, forever.
+Still, with all things considered, the weight specifications of a Transit Luton van are pretty dire for a company that’s been around for like, forever.
 The only reason we stick with them is simply that we know them so well, we could literally strip one and put it back together again with a socket set.

 Iveco Daily Luton